-This study is designed to i) evaluate the utility of deep-chain respondent driven sampling (DC-RDS) for finding HIV-infected MSM who are not virally suppressed, and ii) assess the efficacy of an CM intervention package for linking HIV-infected MSM to care and, ultimately, achieving viral suppression.
-Approximately 2700 MSM will be identified and recruited (see Sections 7.2.1 and 7.6.1 for definition of recruitment) using a DC-RDS strategy in four cities (~675 per city).
+This study is designed to i) evaluate the utility of DC-RDS for finding HIV-infected MSM who are not virally suppressed, and ii) assess the efficacy of an CM intervention package for linking HIV-infected MSM to care and, ultimately, achieving viral suppression.
+Approximately 2700 MSM will be identified and recruited (see Sections 7.2.1 and 7.6.1 for definition of recruitment) using DC-RDS and DR strategies in four cities (~675 per city).
 We expect that approximately 378 of these will be HIV-infected MSM who are not virally suppressed and that 356 of these will be willing to participate.
-These 356 will be randomized to the CM intervention and SOC control study arms of the study.
-The CM intervention arm will provide a package designed to enhance linkage to care, antiretroviral treatment (ART) initiation, treatment adherence, and retention in care.
+These 356 individuals will be randomized to the CM intervention and SOC control study arms of the study.
+The CM intervention arm will provide a package designed to enhance linkage to care, ART initiation, treatment adherence, and retention in care.
 The intervention will be delivered by a trained CM.
 The SOC control arm will provide the SOC for linkage to care, initiation of ART, and treatment.
 The primary outcome of the study is viral suppression 24 months after enrollment.